Extended Vita (CV)

 Under Revision Southern Promise and Necessity: Texas, Regional Identity, and the National Woman Suffrage Movement, 1868-1920.

-In Progress Lupe’s Daughters: A Story of Gender, Heritage, and Property.
+Book Project: Lupe’s Daughters: A Story of Gendered Heritage and Legacy.

 SELECT CONFERENCES, ADDRESSES, AND INVITED TALKS: